 RESERVATIONS, PLEASE.
 Call or email to let us know you are coming by 4PM Friday, July 22nd. $4 Friends, $8 non-members, children half-price.

 BUGS, BUGS, BUGS!
 Saturday, July 30 2 – 4PM

 Let’s go bug hunting!
 Did you know that there are over 13,000 insects and spiders in Florida?
 That figure doesn’t even include all of the other groups that people call “bugs”, but is still much larger than all of the mammals, birds, reptiles, amphibians, fish and plants put together!
 Our instructor, David Almquist, is the invertebrate zoologist at the Florida Natural Areas Inventory and has been working with Florida bugs for over 18 years.
 David, assisted by his 10-year old son Lukas, will lead an exploratory nature hike that will provide insight into the abundance, diversity, habits and ecology of some of the bugs that occur at Birdsong and probably in your backyard.
 We will capture a variety of them, hopefully including dung beetles, and examine them close up.

 This program is geared primarily towards children, but parents, naturalists and other adults are welcome and will find this to be an enlightening and enjoyable field experience.
 Wear long pants and closed-toed shoes for stepping off the trails, bring a net if you have one, and bring mosquito repellent, sunscreen, and water. $4 Friends, $8 nonmembers, children half price.
 RESERVATIONS, PLEASE.
 Contact us by Friday, June 24th, at noon.

-Please also see our Events section on Facebook for May-June event descriptions.
+You can also find these on our Events section on Facebook.
 It is open for all to view - login to Facebook is not required.